-The dangers razor wire poses to birds has been highlighted, after a gull had to be put to sleep in Newport.
+The dangers external wire and netting pose to wildlife has been highlighted, after a pigeon and gull died in the centre of Cardiff.